 An Education Abroad or National Student Exchange program is an investment in the future and can be affordable.
 It is important, however, that students determine early (even before they have selected a specific program) that they will have sufficient resources to cover all the costs of study abroad whether payable to NMSU or to another program provider.

 - Review the list of Education Abroad Scholarships to see what you may be eligible to apply for.

-- Degree-seeking NMSU students who participate in an education abroad program are eligible to apply their financial aid package to the cost of an education abroad program.
-If you will be using financial aid to pay for the cost of your program, you can log in to your MyNMSU student account to view your financial aid award and see how much money you may have to apply to the cost of an education abroad program.
-If you need help comparing the cost of an education abroad program with your financial aid award, schedule an appointment to meet with your Financial Aid Advisor.
+- Degree-seeking NMSU students who participate in an Education Abroad or National Student Exchange program are eligible to apply their financial aid package to the cost of an education abroad program.
+If you will be using financial aid to pay for the cost of your program, you can log in to your MyNMSU student account to view your financial aid award and see how much money you may have to apply to the cost of a program.
+If you need help comparing the cost of a program with your financial aid award, schedule an appointment to meet with your Financial Aid Advisor.

 - Review the NMSU financial aid policies regarding education abroad for more information.

 Apply to a Program

 Education Abroad and National Student Exchange process applications on a rolling admissions basis.
 Be mindful of applying early for limited capacity programs, such as exchange programs, which may fill-up when capacity is met (first come, first serve).
 Scholarship decisions will be announced after the final deadline for each term.

 |Priority Placements||February 15|

 |Fall Semester & Academic Year||May 1|